In today’s post, we’re going to share some different ways to get people to like you.

 Years ago, when I was studying salesmanship, I learned this very important lesson.

-When you meet anyone, find common ground.
+When you meet anyone, find common ground as quickly as possible.

 - If their dog just died, your hamster died 2-months ago